virgesmith/UKCensusAPI/README.md

 ## Usage

 The general usage model is a two-step process.
 Firstly users can execute a one-off interactive query where the user specifies:
-- a census table,
+- a census table
-- geographical coverage and resolution
 - the fields and categories required in the output
+- (optionally) geographical coverage and resolution
+- (optionally, if geography has been selected) whether to immediately download and cache the data

 This produces:
+- python and R code snippets that build the query and call this package to download the data
-- the data itself in the cache directory
+- (optionally, depending on above selections) the data itself in the cache directory
-- python and R code

-This produces reusable code, and second step is to insert the generated code above into models that require the data.
+The code snippets can be copy/pasted into user code, or the (cached) data can simply be loaded by user code.

-Another important usage example is to be able to easily switch a model to a different geographical area and/or a different geographical resolution by modifying an existing query whilst still using the same table data.
+Another important usage example is to be able to easily switch a data query to a different geographical area and/or a different geographical resolution by modifying an existing query on a specific table.

 In this case only the 'geography' element of the query changes.
-Non-interactive examples are provided for this in `geoquery.py`
+This package provides functionality to easily modify the geographical coverage of existing data queries.
+Examples are provided in `geoquery.py`.

 #### Code